How to File an Elevator or Escalator Accident Claim in Georgia

 • Comb plate failures: broken or missing teeth at the entry and exit points that create entrapment or tripping hazards.

 • Missing or broken handrails: handrails that move at a different speed than the steps, or are absent entirely, create fall risk.
+If a loose or broken handrail caused your fall, photographing it before the property repairs it can be critical evidence.

 • Wet or slippery steps: inadequate drainage or cleaning that leaves steps slick, particularly in building lobbies with exterior traffic.